Menu

 Whilst in Geography lessons we are focusing on 'Geography' skills we also expect children to apply their English and Maths skills and in other contexts.

-If you have any Geography related questions please do not hesitate to contact Mr Postlethwaite who leads on Geography in our school.
+If you have any Geography related questions please do not hesitate to contact Mrs. Cooke who leads on Geography in our school.

-In Geography this year we have two key focus areas for improvement:
+In Geography this year we have three key focus areas for improvement:

-• To develop the use of key language across school
+- To embed the use of key geographical language across the school (ongoing target from last year).

 Geography National Curriculum